bigdatagenomics/adam/docs/api/genomicDataset.rst

 **Loading partitioned parquet files**

-A GenomicRDD can be loaded from a partitioned Parquet dataset using the ADAMContext function ``loadPartitionedParquet[*]`` specific to each data type such as ``loadPartitionedParquetAlignments``.
+A GenomicDataset can be loaded from a partitioned Parquet dataset using the ADAMContext function ``loadPartitionedParquet[*]`` specific to each data type such as ``loadPartitionedParquetAlignments``.